Walkthrough: Mount a File System from a Different VPC

 unresponsive.

-After you have finished this walkthrough, or if you don't want to explore the walkthroughs, make sure to take the following steps.
-These clean up your resources and protect your AWS account.
+After you have finished this tutorial, perform the following seps to clean up your resources and protect your AWS account.

 To clean up resources and protect your AWS account